hiteshlala/node-addon-example/readme.md

 Note: I primarily code using Javascript and  not C++ so I am sure there might be bugs or poor implementation of my C++ code.

-Both modules uses Python 2.7 underneath and I had to include a path to that version of Python in the build scripts.
+Thub build uses Python 2.7 underneath and I had to include a path to that version of Python in the build scripts.

 There are two servers in this demo one of which ( Koa ) demonstrates a delay in response from the node addons.